Ready to discover the best festivals in London 2023? Don your glitter and your fanciest wellies, these are the hottest events on this year’s line-up.

 There’ll also be plenty of afterparties for you to get involved with, if partying until late into the evening sounds like a bit of you.

 South Facing Festival

-The four weeks of music are all being held at Crystal Palace Bowl, so you can explore the gorgeous Crystal Palace Park (including the dinosaurs, which should never be passed up) and the wonders of South London while you’re waiting for doors.
+We’re thinking that the festival will once again be held at Crystal Palace Bowl, so you can explore the gorgeous Crystal Palace Park (including the dinosaurs, which should never be passed up) and the wonders of South London while you’re waiting for doors.

 All Points East

 Run by the people behind Coachella, All Points East is a reliably great time.
 And Victoria Park is a festival hotspot in itself for Londoners who have been partying there for several long weekends every summer for years.